daviddehoog/daviddehoog.github.io/content/posts/back-yard.md

 2025-04-22 The first sign of sprouting seed in the lawn.

 2025-08-30 The lawn was mowed, as it started to put on a growth spurt for the start of Spring.
 Quite a few of the seeds sown in Autumn have taken and needed a trim.
-The lawn nearest the tree is looking a bit dry and dead.
+The lawn nearest the tree is looking a bit dry and dead and the weeds have made a comeback in a few areas that had been cleared and where the new seed hasn't taken.

+2025-09-19 The lawn has put on a massive growth spurt during a recent absence.
+Sadly, so have the weeds.
+A bit of hand weeding to pull out the stuff closest to going to seed before applying quite a bit of weedkiller today.

+2025-09-26 Going to be time to mow again.

 ## back hedge and fence